 Read more: Nikon D7500 review (opens in new tab)

 Mirrorless camera fans will often complain about the size and weight of DSLRs, and they have a point.
-The Nikon D850 is a big bruiser of a camera compared to the new Nikon Z models.
-But this size works in your favour if you're shooting with big, heavy lenses, and most pro lenses are big and heavy!
+The Nikon D850 is a big bruiser of a camera compared to Nikon Z models.
+But this size works in your favor if you're shooting with big, heavy lenses, and most pro lenses are big and heavy!
 This is a handling factor that many mirrorless users don't take into account.
-Being a DSLR, the D850 has a bright, clear optical viewfinder that many photographers still prefer over a digital display, no matter how good.
+Being a DSLR, the D850 has a bright, clear optical viewfinder that many photographers still prefer over a digital display, no matter how good the latter.
 The D850's 45.7-megapixel sensor produces quite superb image quality, yet it can still maintain a shooting speed of 7 frames per second, or 9 frames per second with the optional battery grip.
-Even without the grip, the D850 has an amazing battery life of 1840 shots – far more than any mirrorless rivals – and it comes with two memory card slots; one for the new XQD card format and one for regular SD/SDHC/SDXC.
+Even without the grip, the D850 has an amazing battery life of 1840 shots – far more than any mirrorless rivals – and it comes with two memory card slots; one for an XQD/CFexpress card (opens in new tab) and one for regular SD/SDHC/SDXC.

 Read more: Nikon D850 review (opens in new tab)(opens in new tab)